All About Alterations

 You can usually expect to have two fittings for your wedding gown.
 Ideally, your first fitting is 8-10 weeks before the wedding.
 During this appointment, your seamstress will decide with you what needs to be done and what type of bustle (if any) works and looks best.
 The seamstress will pin your gown and it will stay with us after the first fitting.
 About two to four weeks before your wedding will be your second fitting.
 You’ll try the gown on to be sure everything is just right and we’ll spend some time teaching your attendant how to do the bustle on the gown properly.
 If all is well, you’ll either take your gown with you after this appointment or leave it with us for cleaning and/or pressing.

 Here are a few tips to be sure your fittings go smoothly and that you are delighted with the fit and look of your gown or dress:

-- If you have any budget or lifestyle concerns (like if you are pregnant), please let your seamstress know right away, at the beginning of your fitting appointment.
+If you have any budget or lifestyle concerns (examples: wearing an insulin pump, being pregnant, or nursing a baby), please let your seamstress know right away, at the beginning of your fitting appointment.
 Then she can best accommodate your needs and be sure any concerns are addressed.

 Communication is key!
 Following up with the above tip, if you ever have a concern, a desire, or something you are not sure about, your seamstress wants to know.
 Please do not be afraid to ask a question or voice a concern.

 Shoes.
 It seems like a little thing, but having the shoes you plan to wear with the dress is very important to a successful fitting.